 Grande salle Pierre Boulez - Philharmonie

-Partnering with Days Off for the first time, the Orchestre de Paris will accompany pianists Katia and Marielle Labèque for a tailor-made programme centred around the theme of dance, along with a momentous event: the world premiere of Nico Muhly’s Concerto for Two Pianos.
+Partnering with Days Off for the first time, the Orchestre de Paris will accompany pianists Katia and Marielle Labèque for a tailor-made programme along with a momentous event: the world premiere of Nico Muhly’s Concerto for Two Pianos.